 4 If the size is not present, the array type is an incomplete type.
-If the size is instead of being an expression, the array type is a variable length array type of unspecified size, which can only be used in declarations or type names with function prototype scope174), or as a type name in a generic association; such arrays are nonetheless complete types.
+If the size is instead of being an expression, the array type is a variable length array type of unspecified size, which can only be used as part of the nested sequence of declarators or abstract declarators for a parameter declaration or as part of such a sequence in a type name of a generic association, not including anything inside an array size expression in one of those declarators;159) such arrays are nonetheless complete types.
 If the size is an integer constant expression and the element type has a known constant size, the array type is not a variable length array type; otherwise, the array type is a variable length array type.
-(Variable length arrays with automatic storage duration are a conditional feature that implementations need not support; see 6.10.9.3.)
+(Variable length arrays with automatic storage duration are a conditional feature that implementations may support; see 6.10.10.4.)

-174) Thus, can not be used only in function declarations that are not definitions (see 6.7.6.3)
+159) Thus, can not be used only in function declarations that are not definitions (see 6.7.7.4 and 6.9.2).